Due diligence reporting tool

 Is the Nucleus Financial Platforms Group profitable?

-Please view the 2022 Nucleus Financial Platforms Limited annual report here: https://nucleusfinancial.com/choosing-right-platform
+Please view the latest Nucleus Financial Platforms Group annual report at nucleusfinancial.com/annual-report.

 What are the capital adequacy requirements, regulatory capital structure and capital surpluses of the Nucleus Financial Platforms Group?

-For details of our capital adequacy position, please see our 2022 Pillar 3 disclosure at the bottom of the following page: https://nucleusfinancial.com/
+For details of our capital adequacy position, please see our regulatory disclosure on our website at nucleusfinancial.com/regulatory-information-disclosures.

 Is your platform subject to a cross-subsidy from your wider group of businesses?